johndahl/png2goo/README.md

 ## Build
 `docker compose build`

+## Add a data folder
+### Create directory
+`mkdir data`
+### Add your png file to the directory
+`cp path/to/img.png data/img.png`

 ## Usage
 The docker container assumes that the input png file is located in the /data directory.
-The output will also be stored there after the following command has been run.
+The output .goo file will also be stored there after the following command is done.
 `docker run --rm -v "$PWD/data:/data" png2goo INPUT_NAME.png OUTPUT_NAME.goo 11520 5120 30 0.05`